JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 ```

 The command will generate the SwiftPM package and perform the necessary changes in the Xcode project.
-Make sure to commit the generated package as well as the updated Xcode project into your repository.
+Make sure to commit the generated package, as well as the updated Xcode project, to your repository.

-After the initial integration, the synthetic package is going to be updated automatically.
+After the initial integration, the synthetic package will be updated automatically
+every time you change the set of SwiftPM dependencies or their versions.

 ### Use imported APIs